Economy of Uzbekistan: Natural resources and energy

-The country's larget steel manufacturer is Uzmetkombinat.
-The company is planning an IPO in 2023.
+The country's largest steel manufacturer is Uzmetkombinat.
+The company planned an IPO in 2023.

 External trade and investment

 Since the 2017 liberalisation of the foreign exchange market, Uzbekistan has seen rapid growth in exports.
 Traditional export products such as gas and cotton are now kept domestically for processing.
 They have been replaced by a vast growth in exports in areas such as fruit, textiles and home appliances.
 In recent years textile export has doubled in revenue to almost US$3bn worth of goods exports.
 Home appliance manufacturer Artel has seen exports rise from $5.6m in 2017, to around $100m in 2021.

 Before this, the system of multiple exchange rates combined with the highly regulated trade regime caused both imports and exports to drop each from about US$4.5 billion in 1996 to less than US$3 billion in 2002.
 The success of stabilization and currency liberalization in 2003 has led to significant increases in exports and imports in recent years, although imports have increased much less rapidly: while exports had more than doubled to US$15.5 by 2011, imports had risen to US$6.5 billion only, reflecting the impact of the government's import substitution policies designed to maintain hard currency reserves.
 Draconian tariffs, sporadic border closures, and border crossing "fees" have a negative effect on legal imports of both consumer products and capital equipment.

 Uzbekistan is a member of the International Monetary Fund, World Bank, Asian Development Bank, and European Bank for Reconstruction and Development.
 It has observer status at the World Trade Organization, is a member of the World Intellectual Property Organization, and is a signatory to the Convention on Settlement of Investment Disputes Between States and Nationals of Other States, the Paris Convention for the Protection of Industrial Property, the Madrid Agreement on Trademarks Protection, and the Patent Cooperation Treaty.
 In 2002, Uzbekistan was again placed on the special "301" Watch List for lack of intellectual copyright protection.